ClaytonStocker/Plasticity_Fluctuation_Meta/README.md

 Please email clayton.stocker@sydney.edu.au for any inquiries.

+## Analyses

+All code for analyses reproducing the results and figures is found in `Analysis_Final.R` script.
+The code also generates supplementary tables and results.

 ## Data
 The data is the `Complex_Final_Data.csv` file.
 This file contains the data used in the meta-analysis.
 The meta-data that describes the columns are as follows: